 The only exceptions are if you'd like to fish with a second pole or a setline.
 If you're under the age of 12 and would like to fish with either a second pole or a setline, you must purchase a Utah fishing or combination license and a second-pole or setline permit.
-Please see pages 9-10 of this guide for more information about second-pole and setline permits.
+Please see General rules: Fishing methods on page 9 of this guide for more information about second-pole and setline permits.